-Leadership and Communications Any initiative at this scale needs strong, inspirational and clear leadership.
-A central Retrofit Delivery Agency will be needed to provide oversight, a drive for continual improvement, the opportunity for learning between areas, and to ensure that all stakeholders are fully enfranchised.
+Leadership and Communications

+Any initiative at this scale needs strong, inspirational and clear leadership.
+A central Retrofit Delivery Agency will be needed to provide oversight, a drive for continual improvement, and emphasis on social value, the opportunity for learning between areas, and to ensure that all stakeholders are fully enfranchised.
 Feedback and knowledge sharing will be needed to ensure continuous improvement.
+It would also facilitate the showcasing of successes at a local level to create further consumer demand.

 A 'Great British Homes' programme or similar should be positioned as aspirational, linked to themes of keeping our families healthy and safe at home, British pride in our homes and neighbourhoods, increasing asset value, and being in control of our own environment and futures.
-This requires a meticulously planned communications campaign that involves all stakeholders: MPs and policy makers, local authorities and housing associations, community groups, local advocates, green finance and funding experts, industry bodies and regulators, private sector partners, and existing retrofit customers.
+This requires a meticulously planned communications campaign that involves and engages all stakeholders: MPs and policy makers, local authorities and housing associations, community groups, local advocates, green finance and funding experts, industry bodies and regulators, private sector partners, and existing retrofit customers.

 The Retrofit Delivery Agency's leadership would enable alignment across client groups such as combined authorities, local authorities, social landlords, energy providers and more.
 Clarity of leadership would pave the way for locally delivered area-based programmes drawing on the expertise of locally advocacy organisations.